Activities in the area

 North Pembrokeshire is blessed with fantastic riding opportunities, with hundreds of miles of bridleways, and picturesque lanes with almost no vehicle traffic.

-There are 5 riding schools within a 7 mile radius of Penrallt, offering everything from lessons for complete beginners and children, through to cross-country hacks and show jumping training.
+There are number of riding schools within a 7 mile radius of Penrallt, offering everything from lessons for complete beginners and children, through to cross-country hacks and show jumping training.

 Here are some of our favourite pony trekking and lessons for all abilities